The Dark Side of Comedy and its connection with Depression.There have been studies trying to quantify where the psychology and magic come from.

 - “How will I spend my time in infinite presence?

-- How to define “being an artist”, how our own definition is our own
+- How to define “being an artist”, and how our definition is our own

 - How to identify with being an artist, even if you don’t right now